Cloud-Messenger/AWS-Workshop-Projects/Level 400/12. Cloud Resume Challenge/Cloud Resume Challenge.md

 * I gained experience with website hosting, DNS, HTTP vs HTTPS, GitHub CLI & Actions, Infrastructure as Code (Terraform and CloudFront), and much more.
 All of this helped me pass the SAA-03 exam.

 It felt like playing at a high level from the start, and that challenge motivated me to take on more projects like “Serverless Data Processing on AWS,” “Large-scale Data Processing with Step Functions,” and “Web Applications based on Amazon EKS.”
-You can check my [**LinkedIn](https://www.linkedin.com/in/asif0108/)** profile for more.

 Looking back, from when I started the CRC to today, with 2 AWS certifications and 30+ AWS projects, I can say it was totally worth it.
 Thank you, [**Forrest Brazeal](https://forrestbrazeal.com/)**, for creating this amazing challenge.
 I truly don’t know where I’d be if the CRC had not been my first AWS project.

-### What after the Cloud Resume Challenge?

-With the CRC completed, two AWS certifications earned, and 30+ AWS projects created, it’s now time for me to find a job in the cloud.
-By the time I start my job search, you can read below about how I completed the CRC.
-Also here are my [**portfolio](https://asif-khan.click/), [LinkedIn](https://www.linkedin.com/in/asif0108/), and [GitHub](https://github.com/Dark-Cookie).**

 ### Architecture Diagram